akulsharma007/mediamarktchallenge/README.md

 $ yarn run lint
 ```

+### 5. Git strategy
+I have not used feature branching development since I was the only one developing it and hence development is segregated based on commits in the master branch.

 ## Improvements and missing pieces

 Following are the things I couldn't do due to time constraints, but can be added in next versions: